Hold Me (Fleetwood Mac song)

-"Hold Me" is a single by British-American rock group Fleetwood Mac.
-The song was the first track to be released from the album Mirage (1982), the thirteenth album by the band.
-Lindsey Buckingham was main producer with Richard Dashut and Ken Caillat.
-Christine McVie and Buckingham were the lead vocalists.
+"Hold Me" is a 1982 song by the British-American rock group Fleetwood Mac.
+It was the first track to be released as a single from the band's thirteenth album Mirage.
+Written by Christine McVie and Robbie Patton, McVie and Lindsey Buckingham shared lead vocals on the song.
+The single reached number 4 on the US Billboard Hot 100, the band's first to break the top five since 1977.

 Background

 "Hold Me" was written by Christine McVie and Robbie Patton.
+According to Mick Fleetwood in his 1990 autobiography, "Hold Me" was written about McVie's failed relationship with Dennis Wilson of The Beach Boys.
+When McVie presented "Hold Me" to the band, the song was still unfinished, so the band left portions of the song open to develop throughout the Mirage sessions.

-During one of the recording sessions, guitarist Lindsey Buckingham suggested that he and McVie perform "Hold Me" as a duet similar to "Don't Stop".
-The two vocalists sang their parts with the studio windows open over the Paris countryside.
+McVie said that the incorporation of Buckingham's vocals was unplanned.
+Patton had previously sung the lower parts early in the composition process.
+During one of the recording sessions, Lindsey Buckingham suggested that he and McVie perform "Hold Me" as a duet similar to "Don't Stop".
+McVie and Buckingham sang their parts with the studio windows open over the Paris countryside.

-Cash Box said that "the catchy hook, the solid rhythm and, of course, the female harmonies all come together in a package that can’t beat."
-Billboard called it a "buoyant midtempo love song."
+Musically, the song opens with a piano intro and features electric guitar strumming that Mike Mettler of Sound & Vision likened to a muted cowbell.
+The song also includes motifs played on a twelve string guitar, various percussion such as a tambourine and congas, and "come on and" chants.

-Released in June 1982 in advance of the album itself, the song became one of Fleetwood Mac's biggest hits in the United States, peaking at No. 4 for a then-record seven consecutive weeks, from July 24, 1982, to September 4, 1982.
-(Potential higher chart placement was prevented by songs including "Eye of the Tiger" by Survivor and "Abracadabra" by the Steve Miller Band, as well as the No. 2 peaking of "Hurts So Good" by John Cougar.)
+Released in June 1982 in advance of the album itself, the song debuted at number 33 on the US Billboard Hot 100, which up to that point was the band's highest entry on the Hot 100.
+Previously, their highest debut on the Hot 100 was "Sara", which entered the chart at number 45.
+It became one of Fleetwood Mac's biggest hits in the United States, peaking at No. 4 for a then-record seven consecutive weeks, from July 24, 1982, to September 4, 1982.
+Potential higher chart placement was prevented by songs including "Eye of the Tiger" by Survivor and "Abracadabra" by the Steve Miller Band, as well as the No. 2 peaking of "Hurts So Good" by John Cougar.
 "Hold Me" ranked at No. 31 on the Billboard Year-End Hot 100 singles of 1982.

-In the United Kingdom, "Hold Me" was released in July 1982, but failed to chart despite respectable publicity.
-The song was eventually re-issued in February 1989 to promote the group's Greatest Hits (1988) package with "No Questions Asked" as the B-side.
-It reached No. 94.
+In the United Kingdom, "Hold Me" was released in June 1982 and failed to enter the top 75.
+The song reached number 88 on the Record Business chart and number 30 on the publication's Airplay Guide.
+It also appeared on the Bubbling Under portion of the Music Week chart, an extension of the top 75.
+"Hold Me" was eventually re-issued in February 1989 to promote the group's Greatest Hits (1988) package with "No Questions Asked" as the B-side and reached No. 94.

 The song is also included on the 2002 US version, and 2009 UK re-issue of the greatest hits album The Very Best of Fleetwood Mac.